phreakmonkey/KrellMeter/README.md

 #### binaries/

 Contains pre-compiled binaries for the Linux AMD64 platform and Windows 64-bit platforms.
-If you use these be sure to grab the krellmeter.ini file from client/ and taylor it for your configuration.
+If you use these be sure to grab the krellmeter.ini file from client/ and tailor it for your configuration.
 (E.g. port=COM3 or similar for Windows.)

 I used [NSSM](https://nssm.cc/download) to make krellmeter.exe into a service on Windows 10, but any method of running it in the background should work since it doesn't require any special permissions.